-Employee Name: Employee #: Site: Title/Subject/Grade Level: Employment Status: (Check one) Temporary Intern Probationary Permanent (0 1 1 2) Date of Conference: Evaluating Administra ator: SECTION 1: EV ALUATION OF I PERFORMANCE Rating Scale: 4 = Exceeds District Standards 3 = Meets District Standards 2 = Partially Me Standards (R Improvemen equires 5 Does No Standards (Unsatisfa : District ire a comment in Section of evaluation report ion 3: Comments by Ev t addendum. aluator.
-Standard I. Qua Rating: 24 ality of School Nurse Ca nre 1 4 3 2 1 This section must be evaluated by a Certificated School Nurse, as outlined by the 1998 Standards of Professional School Nursing Practice.
-The performance appraisal states, "the school nurse evaluates nursing practice in relation to professional practice standards and relevant statues, regulations, and policies".
-The school nurse's practice is guided by the Code for Nurses (ANA), Code of Ethics with Interpretive Statement for School Nurses (National Association School Nurses), and appropriate state nurse practice acts, (Nursing Practice Act, California Board of Registered Nursing).
-Implements state m andated screening of vi ision, hearing and scolios sis.
-Assess immunization on status of all students and insure that all are in compliance. and insure that all are in c 1 Evaluates the CHD managing students rements for kindergarten and first grade stude ents, case Participate in tuber culosis clinic for staff/v volunteers as assigned. e the health and develo health factors related to pmental status of student o the learning process. ts to identify specific physical unicate with parents, m ss or modify the studen nedical providers and age t's educational plans. encies to acquire or c contribute ment individual health directed by the physici h plans to meet the he ealth needs of the students, • Interpret medical and nursing findings appropriate to the student's educational needs and recommendations to the staff directly involved. and make Counsel students an nd parents in appropriat te referrals for communit y health services. • Assist parents and s students with health-rel ated attendance problems 5. • Maintain standards of emergency care for students by responding to emergency care. • Assist in teaching of twelfth grade setting ograms that are assigned in preschool or kind ergarten-
+Employee Name: Employee #: Site: Title/Subject/Grade Level: Employment Status: (Check one) Temporary Intern Probationary Permanent (0 1 1] 2) Date of Conference: Evaluating Administra ator: SECTION 1: EV ALUATION OF PERFORMANCE Rating Scale: 4 = Exceeds District Standards 3 = Meets District Standards 2 = Partially Me Standards (R Improvemen Requires 5 Does No Standards Unsatisfa District ire a comment in Sect on of evaluation repor ion 3: Comments by Ev t addendum. aluator. ality of School Nurse Ca are 4 3 2 1 Practice.
+The perform and relevant statues, with Interpretive State mance appraisal states, regulations, and policie ficated School Nurse, as "the school nurse evaluates".
+The school nurse's period (National Association Structure). ates nursing practice practice is guided by in relation to the Code for o profe r Nurse essional p es (ANA oractice s), Code c tandards of Ethics • Implements state m andated screening of v ision, hearing and scolios sis. and insure that all are in 1 and insure that all are in c 1 • Evaluates the CHD managing students irements for kindergarten and first grade stude ents, case Participate in tuber culosis clinic for staff/v volunteers as assigned. e the health and develo health factors related t pmental status of student o the learning process. ts to identify specific physical unicate with parents, n ss or modify the studer nedical providers and age at's educational plans. encies to acquire or c contribute ment individual healt directed by the physic h plans to meet the he ealth needs of the students, nd nursing findings ap o the staff directly invo propriate to the student's s educational needs a and make Counsel students an nd parents in appropria te referrals for community y health services. • Assist parents and s students with health-rel ated attendance problems 8. • Maintain standards of emergency care for students by responding to o emergency care. • Assist in teaching a twelfth grade setting 1 ograms that are assigned in preschool or kind ergarten-